mapprotocol/docs/learn/comparison.md

             After embedding the SDK, the modified chains become interconnected with the relay chain, thus forming a cross-chain network.
         </td>
         <td>
-            Every chain is naturally interoperable with MAPO Relay Chain, thus forming a cross-chain network
+            Every chain is naturally interoperable with MAP Relay Chain, thus forming a cross-chain network
         </td>
     </tr>
     <tr>